vectordotdev/timber-ruby/README.md

 8. [Template Render Event](lib/timber/events/template_render.rb)
 9. ...more coming soon, [file an issue](https://github.com/timberio/timber-ruby/issues) to request.

-We also add context to every log, everything in the [`Timber.Contexts`](lib/timber/contexts) namespace.
-Context is like join data for your logs.
-Have you ever wished you could search for all logs written with in a specific request ID?
-Context achieves that:
+We also add context to every log, everything in the [`Timber::Contexts`](lib/timber/contexts) namespace.
+Context is structured data representing the current environment when the log line was written.
+It is included in every log line.
+Think of it like join data for your logs:

 1. [HTTP Context](lib/timber/contexts/http.rb)
 2. [Organization Context](lib/timber/contexts/organization.rb)